Phuong39/cf/README_EN.md

 ## Contributor

-Thank you for your contributions to CF ~
+Thank you for your contributions to CF, A note on contributions: [CONTRIBUTING](https://github.com/teamssix/cf/blob/main/CONTRIBUTING.md)

 <table>
     <tr>